eldoy/haka/README.md

 // Serialize form
 var data = serialize(form)
 ```
+The values will not be included if the input fields are empty.

 ### Flash messages
 Displays flash message notifications.
 Depends on the `cookie` function.